John W. Bubbles: Life and career

+Films

 Sublett appeared in Hollywood films of the late 1930s and 1940s, including Varsity Show in 1937, Cabin in the Sky in 1943 and A Song Is Born in 1948.
 In later life, he also made television appearances, one of his last being on a musical episode of The Lucy Show, which also guest-starred Mel Tormé and a featured performance on Barbra Streisand's 1967 TV special, The Belle of 14th Street, a tribute to the bygone era of vaudeville.

+Vietnam War USO touring

 During the Vietnam War, John Bubbles toured the war zone with the USO.
 In 1965, he appeared with Eddie Fisher on a USO tour, visiting many outposts and camps in the early war years.
 He appeared with Judy Garland in her 1967 concerts at the Palace Theatre in New York City, singing "Me And My Shadow."
 That same year, he became partially paralyzed due to a stroke.

+Later career

 In 1978, John Bubbles spoke at the Variety Arts Theatre in Los Angeles as a participant in a seminar on vaudeville.
 Someone asked him who the best tap dancer was.
 Bubbles answered, "You're looking at him."
 Then he added, "Honestly, if I had to name the best dancer, it would be Fred Astaire.
 He could tap.
 He had a good teacher.
 But he could ballroom, dance with a partner.
 All in all, he's the best."
 That same night, Bubbles mentioned that Astaire had brought him into the rehearsal hall to work on "Bojangles of Harlem" and John's chops are right there in the number.

 He performed at the Newport Jazz Festival in New York in 1979, which was one of his last public appearances.
 Sublett died on May 18, 1986, at his home in Baldwin Hills, California.